corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/app-upgrade-notes-enterprise.md

 # Upgrading a CorDapp to Corda Enterprise Edition 4.12

-## Upgrading from Corda Community Edition
+## Upgrading from Corda Open Source Edition

-Before upgrading to Corda Enterprise Edition 4.12, upgrade your CorDapp to Corda Community Edition 4.12.
+Before upgrading to Corda Enterprise Edition 4.12, upgrade your CorDapp to Corda Open Source Edition 4.12.
 See [Upgrading CorDapps to newer platform versions]({{< relref "app-upgrade-notes.md" >}}) for detailed instructions.

 You don't need to re-compile your CorDapp to Corda Enterprise for it to run on Corda Enterprise.
-If you want your CorDapp to be compatible with nodes running open source, then compile it against Corda Community Edition (formerly Open Source) 4.x.
+If you want your CorDapp to be compatible with nodes running open source, then compile it against Corda Open Source Edition 4.x.
 However, if you want to leverage specific features of Corda Enterprise, such as third-party commercial database support, and don't envisage your CorDapp being run in an open source production environment, then follow the [re-compiling for Corda Enterprise Edition 4.12]({{< relref "#re-compiling-for-corda-enterprise-edition-411" >}}) guide.

 {{< note >}}
-Corda Enterprise and Corda Community Edition public APIs are currently identical.
+Corda Enterprise and Corda Open Source Edition public APIs are currently identical.
 However, this may change for future releases.
 See [Corda and Corda Enterprise compatibility]({{< relref "version-compatibility.md" >}}) guarantees for further information.

 {{< /note >}}